Using Cash App For Bitcoin

 - To buy or sell Bitcoin using Cash App, go to the investing portion of the app, click on Bitcoin, and then hit the buy or sell button.
 Easy.

-- To send or receive Bitcoin using Cash App, enable withdrawals and deposits in your settings, and then use the withdraw button to send and deposit button to get a receiving address that Bitcoin can be sent to.
-Not as easy, but certainly doable.
+- To send or receive Bitcoin using Cash App, ‘enable withdrawals and deposits’ in your settings, and then under ‘banking’ (in the bottom left corner of the app) use the ‘send’ button to send/withdraw and the ‘deposit’ button to get a receiving address that Bitcoin can be sent to.

 Signing Up for Cash App: To use Cash App just download the app to your phone.
-You can use the following referral link for quick access to the Android and Apple Cash App links https://cash.app/app/JRJTNNK.
+You can use the following referral link for quick access to the Android and Apple Cash App links, the link will also get you $5 free that you can spend on Bitcoin https://cash.app/app/DFKVMQH.

 Sending and Receiving (Depositing and Withdrawing) Bitcoin With Cash App

-The one note here is that Cash App users may find the process of sending and receiving (i.e. withdrawing and depositing) a little odd.
+The one note here is that Cash App users may find the process of sending and receiving (i.e. withdrawing and depositing) a little odd if they aren’t used to crypto and want to send Bitcoin to another Cash App user.

 This means to send Bitcoin to another person using Cash App you need to “Enable Bitcoin Withdrawal and Deposits” and go through the verification process first, and to send Bitcoin to another Cash App account you need to both enable withdrawals and deposits and both go through the verification process first.

-Anyway, assuming you both have withdrawals and deposits enabled, simply hit the “Withdraw Bitcoin” to send Bitcoin to the recipient’s Bitcoin wallet address (they can find this address on their Cash App by going to the “Deposit Bitcoin” screen).
+Anyway, assuming you both have withdrawals and deposits enabled, simply hit the ‘Send’ to send Bitcoin to the recipient’s Bitcoin wallet address (they can find this address on their Cash App by going to the ‘Bitcoin’ screen under ‘banking’).

 This process is essentially the same for sending your Bitcoin to an outside wallet, and is essentially the same for receiving Bitcoin as well.
 The important part is the deposit button is for receiving and the withdraw button is for sending.